ionic-team/capacitor/site/docs-md/getting-started/index.md

 Capacitor provides a native mobile runtime and API layer for web apps.
 It does _not_ come with any specific set of UI controls which you will most likely need unless you're building a game or something similar.

-We strongly recommend starting a Capacitor project with your mobile frontend framework of choice (such as [Ionic](https://ionicframework.com)), though we also provide a blank starter for apps that aren't using a frontend UI framework, and a starter that uses Ionic and is ready for building a production-ready native app and Progressive Web App.
+We strongly recommend starting a Capacitor project with your mobile frontend framework of choice (such as [Ionic](https://ionicframework.com)).

 ## Before you start